iZettle/javascript-env/README.md

 Everything following the `programName` will be passed as arguments to the program.
 So check the documentation of the program to find out what it can do.

 ## Programs
-The following programs exist currently
+The following programs exist currently:

 ### eslint - one code style to rule them all
 Will use the `eslint/.eslintrc` rule file.
 Any other arguments supplied will just be passed to eslint.